1982 Pacific hurricane season: Hurricane Miriam

 Tropical Depression Nineteen-E formed on August 29 a couple hundred miles southwest of Manzanillo, Mexico.
 The depression moved west-northwestward, intensifying into a tropical storm by noon on August 30 and a hurricane by noon on August 31.
 Peak intensity of 90 mph (145 km/h) was attained during the early morning of September 1.
 For the next couple of days, Miriam remained unchanged in strength.
 By late on September 3, a weakening trend was realized as it passed into the Central Pacific by the afternoon of September 4.
 Shearing apart soon afterwards, the low moved northwest and weakened into a tropical depression well to the east of Hawaii on the morning of September 5.
 It drifted north, and became a nontropical low by September 6.
 The cyclone was last noted near 30°N 149°W, continuing its northward trek.

 Tropical Storm Akoni

 Tropical Depression One-C formed along the eastern end of the West Pacific monsoon trough on August 30 about 700 mi (1120 km) east of the International Dateline, well to the west-southwest of Hawaii.
 Moving slowly westward, the system intensified rapidly into a tropical storm by noon and was named Akoni.
-The name "Akoni" is an ʻokina-less spelling of ʻAkoni, which is Hawaiian for "Anthony".
 Maximum sustained winds increased to 60 mph (97 km/h) late on August 31 as Akoni moved near the ship Nana Lolo a few hundred miles east of the International Dateline.
 An upper trough to the northwest set Akoni on a weakening curve, and the cyclone diminished to a tropical depression on the evening of September 1 as it moved with the low level flow.
 The weakening depression passed the International Dateline into the western Pacific on the morning of September 2.
-Akoni was the first storm to receive a name from the modern Central Pacific tropical cyclone naming list.